-The Communicable Disease Prevention and Public Health Preparedness Division (CDP/PHP) is the largest division within the Health Department and is responsible for the detection, control and prevention of communicable diseases and bioterrorism among Kansas City residents and visitors.
+The Communicable Disease Prevention and Public Health Preparedness Division (CDP/PHP) is the largest division within the Kansas City, Mo., Health Department (KCHD) and is responsible for the detection, control and prevention of communicable diseases and bioterrorism among Kansas City residents and visitors.
 You can reach CDP/PHP’s primary line by calling 816-513-6152 during regular business hours from 8am to 5pm.

 This is accomplished by monitoring the occurrences of those legally mandated reportable diseases and other diseases of public health concern (surveillance or assessment) and by appropriate investigative procedures to detect disease outbreaks and potential threats to the community so that effective control or prevention measures can be implemented.
 The City Council establishes in ordinance those diseases that must be reported by physicians, veterinarians, laboratories and others, as well as the time frames for reporting.

 - If you are a medical professional and you need to report a case of a reportable illness or an animal bite, please send a fax to our confidential, secured fax line: 816-513-6289.
 Please remember, this is for medical professionals only.